Jimi Jamison: Return to solo work (2007–2014)

 Jamison released the solo album Crossroads Moment in Europe in July 2008 and in America the following year.
 The album was produced by his former Survivor bandmate Jim Peterik.
-He continued touring in Rio, Brazil, Chile and in Barcelona, Spain.
+He continued touring in Rio, Brazil, Chile and Barcelona, Spain.
 A companion album of outtakes called Extra Moments was released in 2010, the additional tracks had been compiled by Jamison and Peterik as a benefit for the music website melodicrock.com.

 In 2011, Jamison teamed up with Toto singer Bobby Kimball for the album Kimball Jamison.
 The two singers shared lead vocals on songs written by Richard Page (Mr Mister), Randy Goodrum (Toto, Steve Perry), John Waite, and other notable rock songwriters.

 During this period Jamison also formed the band One Man's Trash with Fred Zahl.
 That group released the album History in December 2011 for Starhouse Records.
 The band earned an endorsement from the guitar company Hofner.

 Final tenure with Survivor (2011–2014)

 Jamison again reunited with Survivor in 2011.
 In November of that year he performed Survivor's "Eye of the Tiger" (on which he did not sing originally) for boxer Manny Pacquiao's entrance into the ring for his bout against Shane Mosley at MGM Grand Las Vegas.
 Fueled by popular demand, Jamison would repeat the performance the following year for the boxer's next title defense.

 In 2013, it was announced on the band's official media sources that Sullivan had reunited the current Survivor line-up with Bickler.
 They were also working on new material and looking forward to getting back into the studio together.
-Jamison participated in further tours with Survivor and would remain with the band until his death in 2014.
+Jamison participated in further tours with Survivor and would remain with the band until he died in 2014.

 Jamison's last show was on August 30, 2014, in Morgan Hill, California, at the CANcert benefit event during the ARTTEC Summer Concert Series (arttecusa.com).
 The benefit raised funds and awareness for two non-profits supporting cancer patients as well as career training opportunities for high school students.
 Survivor's 58-minute set consisted of "Feels Like Love", "Broken Promises", "Take You on a Saturday", "High on You", "Rockin' into the Night", "The Search Is Over", "Rebel Girl", "I Can't Hold Back", "Burning Heart", "Poor Man's Son", "It's the Singer Not the Song" and ended with "Eye of the Tiger".